 Alasdair MacIntyre is commonly considered to be a communitarian, although strongly disassociates himself from contemporary communitarians who "advance their proposals as a contribution to the politics of the nation-state."
-He adds: "To those Aristotelians, such as myself, . . . the nation-state is not and cannot be the locus of community."297 This is something with which radical liberals can sympathize.
-However, Stephen Mulhall and Adam Swift argue that MacIntyre can best be understood as a communitarian because for him the very possibility of sustaining rationality and objectivity in the arena of moral and political evaluation depends on locating individuals and their arguments with other individuals within an overarching and nested set of inherently social matrixes...
-On MacIntyre's view, failing to recognize the way in which human beings can be and are constitutively attached to their communities entails an inability to give a coherent account of the circumstances necessary to achieve any kind of human good (whether communal in content or not), for in absence of such constitutive communal frame works, the very idea of morality as a rational intelligible enterprise drops out.298
+He adds: "To those Aristotelians, such as myself, the very possibility of sustaining rationality and objectivity in the arena of moral and political evaluation depends on locating individuals and their arguments with other individuals within an overarching and nested set of inherently social matrixes....
+On MacIntyre's view, failing to recognize the way in which human beings can be and are constitutively attached to their communities entails an inability to give a coherent account of the circumstances necessary to achieve any kind of human good (whether communal in content or not), for in absence of such constitutive communal frame works, the very idea of morality as a rational intelligible enterprise drops out.43